andz88-2/PCF.AddressFinderAU/README.md

 # PCF.AddressFinderAU
-Dynamics 365/PowerApps PCF Control for AddressFinder (https://addressfinder.com.au/) - Australian Address
+Dynamics 365/PowerApps PCF Control for Addressfinder (https://addressfinder.com) - Australian Addresses.

-This PCF Control is a modified version of Sankal Bansal's PCF of New Zealand-based AddressFinder (https://github.com/SankalpBansal/PCF-AddressFinderNZ)
+This PCF Control is a modified version of Sankal Bansal's PCF of New Zealand-based Addressfinder solution (https://github.com/SankalpBansal/PCF-AddressFinderNZ)

 This PCF Control will bind the full address to a specific field and map the granular address breakdown:
 * Address Name (Full Address) - main field